Imaginibus is about playing in museums.

 This blog is born out of a desire to not only get me in museums more often, but also to get you in museums more often.
 I hope that you will be inspired to go out and use your imagination in your local cultural institutions.

-I'm Marina Gross-Hoy, an American working on a Museum Studies PhD in Montréal.
+I'm Marina Gross-Hoy, a Museum Studies PhD student and museum technology project manager in Montréal.
 I take playing in museums very seriously.

 In my spare time, I have a flair for the crafty.
 I enjoy playing with papier-mâché, my camera (photography + videography), clay, ribbons, stationary, and calligraphy.
 I also enjoy strumming my ukulele and exploring Montréal's parks with my ironically museum-phobic husband.